piersdeseilligny/MessengerAnalysis/README.md

 * A list of who they talk with the most

 **Overall**:
+* The appreciation meter of each user (calculated from the reactions to their messages, how often they have been kicked out, and how many messages they have sent)
 * Who is the most ignored (an ignored message is one without a response two minutes later)
 * Who has been kicked out the most